Genometric/MSPC/docs/cli/about.md

 All processes successfully finished
 ```

-In this example, the MSPC `CLI` is called using two samples
+In this example, MSPC is called using two samples
 (i.e., `-i rep1.bed -i rep2.bed`), which are considered as
 biological replicates (`-r bio`) with `1E-4` and `1E-8` thresholds
 on p-values defining stringent and weak peaks respectively.

-Once executed, the MSPC `CLI` reports the following:
+Once executed, MSPC reports the following:
 - For each parsed sample, it reports the number of parsed peaks,
 minimum and maximum p-values parsed from the file;
 - Reports analysis steps;